How Much Does General Liability Insurance Cost in Colorado?

 Industry classification

 Insurers price general liability based on claim frequency and severity potential tied to how work gets done.
-Office-based consulting faces different exposure than construction sites where physical risks accumulate with every project and worker interaction.
-Across 25 industries, Tech and IT businesses pay 80% lower than average, while Construction and Contracting operations pay 183% higher, reflecting the substantial gap between low-risk and high-exposure work environments.
+Office-based consulting carries a different level of exposure than construction sites, where physical risks build with each project and worker interaction.
+Across 25 industries, tech and IT businesses pay 80% lower than average, while construction and contracting operations pay 183% higher, reflecting the wide gap between low-risk and high-exposure work environments.

 Colorado-Specific General Liability Insurance Cost Factors